-As a follow-on from previous blogs about our emotions, we know that current behaviour emulates what we have learned from our past, which is why it is even more difficult to make changes in our present.
+We know that current behaviour emulates what we have learned from our past, which is why it is even more difficult to make changes in the present.

 Having an open mind and looking at the bigger picture on some of our experiences will help us to understand those experiences better.
 It’s also important to take note of how the past shapes us, what we think and feel about what we have had to deal with.